Quickstart

 curl 'http://localhost:8484/api/v1/search?q=alexanderplatz&limit=3' | jq .

 By default the map streams Protomaps PMTiles from a remote URL via HTTP range requests — 0 GB on disk, instant boot.
-For a truly offline deployment, download a basemap once and point Caddy at it:
+Daily Protomaps builds live at https://build.protomaps.com/<YYYYMMDD>.pmtiles (~105 GB planet-wide).
+Point Atlas at one:

 mkdir -p data/tiles